Skip to content

 Interview Questions on This Topic

-• QWhat is the internal memory structure of std::deque, and how does it achieve O(1) push_front without contiguous memory?
+• QExplain the internal memory structure of std::deque and how it manages to offer O(1) random access despite not being contiguous.

 Frequently Asked Questions